Flank/flank-dashboard/docs/08_jenkins_testing_enviroment.md

          - Jenkins has a [free application](https://console.cloud.google.com/marketplace/details/google/jenkins) on the Google Cloud.
     - Cons:
          - The Kubernetes Engine is the paid feature of the Google Cloud that uses a couple of other paid features like Compute Engine.
-         - Hard to maintain because you cannot just connect to the instance with the Jenkins server to make any changes.
+         - Hard to maintain because you cannot just SSH connect to the instance with the Jenkins server to make any changes.
+For connection, you need to use the "kubectl" CLI.

 * Serve the Jenkins server using the local machine and ngrok.
     - Pros:
          - Easy to setup.
-You need just to run the Jenkins locally and set up the tunnel to the localhost using the ngrok.
+You need just to run the Jenkins locally and set up the tunnel to the localhost using the ngrok for other users to be able to connect.
     - Cons:
-         - Because Jenkins stores the data (pipeline configurations, build, build artifacts, etc.) locally, using the file system, the Jenkins instance should be running on one machine each time.
+         - Because Jenkins stores the data (pipeline configurations, build, build artifacts, etc.) locally, using the file system, the Jenkins instance should be running on the same machine all the time.
-         - The server will be very human-sensitive.
-It means that the instance of Jenkins will be available only when it is running on someone's machine.
+         - The server will be very dependent on that configured server availability (app availability, computer availability).

 * Setup Jenkins on Google Compute Engine.
     - Pros:
-         - In case the Jenkins server is running on the machine, it will be needed to just connect to this machine using SSH to make any changes to the Jenkins server.
+         - Easy to connect to the container using SSH to make any changes to the Jenkins.
     - Cons:
-         - Pretty complicated setup mechanism.
+         - Pretty complicated setup mechanism because we have a lot of configuration items.
-         - We should set up the Jenkins storage manually in some other place like [Cloud Storage](https://cloud.google.com/storage).
+         - We should set up the Jenkins storage manually in some other place like [Cloud Storage](https://cloud.google.com/storage) because the Compute Engine instance has too few memory to store all tools, required by Jenkins, and builds and artifacts on the instance.
          - The Compute Engine is a paid feature on the Google Cloud.

 # Timeline